 - The majority of all commercial inks used in paper are made with petroleum, a non-renewable resource.
 Vegetable oil-based inks such as soybean, linseed, corn, cottonseed, canola, China wood and rosin are super available and more environmentally sound and make recycling easier but few paper towel makers choose vegetable-based inks (some do).

-Of course we could get into all the damage the paper industry does on the whole, but that’s not 100% related to paper towels so you can read that on your own time…
+Of course we could get into all the damage the paper industry does on the whole, but that’s not 100% related to paper towels so you can research that on your own time…

 Who buys paper towels and how many are they buying?

-RISI, king of all information and trends related to the global forest products industry, who by the way is an advocate for clients in the pulp and paper, wood products, timber, tissue and nonwovens industries, they’re not an environmental group, notes that the USA is by far the leading consumer country of tissue products (pdf); “Consumer toilet tissue and kitchen toweling, by far, accounted for the largest volume of growth in North America in 1996-2006.”
+RISI, king of trends related to the global forest products industry, who by the way, is an advocate for clients in the pulp and paper, wood products, timber, tissue and nonwovens industries, notes that the USA is by far the leading consumer country of tissue products (pdf); “Consumer toilet tissue and kitchen toweling, by far, accounted for the largest volume of growth in North America in 1996-2006.”